Minneapolis: Sports

 Minneapolis has four professional sports teams.
 The American football team Minnesota Vikings and the baseball team Minnesota Twins have played in the state since 1961.
 The Vikings were a National Football League expansion team, and the Twins were formed when the Washington Senators relocated to Minnesota.
 The Twins won the World Series in 1987 and 1991, and have played at Target Field since 2010.
 The Vikings played in the Super Bowl following the 1969, 1973, 1974, and 1976 seasons, losing all four games.

 The basketball team Minnesota Timberwolves returned National Basketball Association (NBA) basketball to Minneapolis in 1989, and were followed by Minnesota Lynx in 1999.
 Both basketball teams play in the Target Center.
 The Lynx were the most-successful Minnesota professional sports team and a dominant force in the Women's National Basketball Association (WNBA), losing the 2024 finals and winning four WNBA championships from 2011 to 2017.

 Minnesota Frost, the champion Professional Women's Hockey League team in 2024 and 2025, and the Minnesota Wild, a National Hockey League team, play at the Grand Casino Arena, and the Major League Soccer soccer team Minnesota United FC play at Allianz Field.
 Both venues are located in Saint Paul.

 In addition to professional sports teams, Minneapolis hosts a majority of the Minnesota Golden Gophers' college sports teams of the University of Minnesota.
-The twenty-five-member dance team performs at home football and men's basketball games and has won twenty-three national championships since 2003.
+As of 2026, the Minnesota Golden Gophers Spirit Squads have won 30 combined cheer and dance national championships.
 The Gophers football team plays at Huntington Bank Stadium and has won seven national championships.
 The Gophers women's ice hockey team is a six-time NCAA champion.
 The Gophers men's ice hockey team plays at 3M Arena at Mariucci, and won five NCAA championships.
 Both the Golden Gophers men's basketball and women's basketball teams play at Williams Arena.